itsahmed-dev/adhan_time/README.md

-# starter
+# adhan_time

-A new Flutter project.
+A Flutter project for Islamic Prayer Times.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: